adjitta/stylesage_api/README.md

 ![Portada](/screenshots/portada.png)

-## Goal
+## About this proyect 💬
-The objective of this API is to provide information on a database related to artists.
+StyleSage API build with Django that provides music data and passphrase validation support

 **Table of Contents**
 1. [Setup](#Setup)